Reduced spoilage, better tracking of pilferage or fraud, lower data errors, automating reporting and reordering – all directly add to the bottom line

 All RightMash sensors are powered by an internal rechargeable battery.
 The battery generally lasts for 6-8 hours when in constant use.
 There is an direct DC power jack provided to connect it for continuous power.

-The rechargable battery acts as a backup source in case of power failures or when moving food item + sensor
+The rechargable battery acts as a backup source in case of power failures or when moving food item together with the sensor

 RightMash sensors can weight from 100gm to 100 kgs.
-The sensitivity is about 0.5gm for sensors below 10kg, while for higher loads it is 0.02% of the maximum load bearing rating of the sensor
+The accuracy of the weight tracking is about 0.02% of the maximum load bearing capacity of the sensor

 We are currently running field trials in a private beta.
 Once the trials are complete, we plan to launch the platform commercially in Mar 2020.
 Sign-up for our newsletters to stay updated on the latest information